 Her caregiver, Ruth, survived Ebola - which flooded her body with high levels of protective antibodies, practically eliminating the likelihood of her catching the virus again.
 Because of her immunity, Ruth has returned to the centre to help children whose mothers are suffering from Ebola by cradling, feeding, and holding them.

 Christ-Vie’s family should soon come to take her back home, but UNICEF will provide her care in the meantime.
+An important part of UNICEF's work in this region is to engage with locals to dispel myths and misconceptions around the disease and the stigma faced by those affected.

 Your support is essential

-“Our work is not done until the last
+“Our work is not done until

-case is successfully treated, and
+the last case is successfully

 in making sure that the most vulnerable children in affected countries across Africa can receive life-saving health care.